timoklimmer/ambre/README.md

 ---

 ambre is a Python package for "association mining-based rules extraction".
-In a nutshell: **Give it your data, and it will teach you when certain events are most likely to occur.**
+In a nutshell: **Give it your data, and it will teach you when certain outcomes are most likely to occur.**

 <p align="center">
     <font size="4">